salsburygroup/Phy262_266/README.md

 ### Misc Comments

 - The audience of Phy 262 is engineering, biophysics, and physics majors.
 The audience of Phy 266 is biophysics and physics majors.
-- To ensure robust and easy access to a standard python environment we used the WFU DEAC HPC https://is.wfu.edu/high-performance-computing/
+- To ensure robust and easy access to a standard Python environment, we used the WFU DEAC HPC https://is.wfu.edu/high-performance-computing/
+- The Generative AI mini-project for Spring 2025 used Amazon Bedrock for easy access to multiple GAI models, to which WFU IS kindly gave us access.
+- The spring 2024 GAI assignments just focused on ChatGPT and could be readily done without Amazon Bedrock.